 Use acrylic paints to cover your pumpkins.
 My favorites paints are Martha Stewart Living acrylic paints.
 I did the first layer with a foam brush to easily cover the surface.
-For the additional layers I used a regular paint brush.
+And for the other layers I used a regular paint brush.

-Once your paint has completely dried, use a pencil to draw the faces on your pumpkins.
-For features, I would recommend using black, white, or a light pink acrylic paint for the features.
+Once your paint has completely dried, use a pencil to draw cute little faces on your pumpkins.
+For features, I would recommend using black, white, or a light pink acrylic paint.

-RAINBOW PUMPKIN: A pumpkin is the perfect surface for making a rainbow color wheel.
-This is a also great decorating idea for children and is a fun way to teach children about ROYGBIV (red, orange, yellow, green, blue, indigo and violet).
+Pumpkins are the perfect canvas for creating a rainbow color wheel.
+This is also a great and fun way to teach children about ROYGBIV (red, orange, yellow, green, blue, indigo and violet).

 Drawing on Pumpkins

-I used a faux white pumpkin from Michaels craft store.
-With my Chalk-O-Rama chalk crayons I covered the surface.
-I love that these chalk crayons work on almost any surface.
-They also work on real pumpkins.
+I used a faux white pumpkin from Michaels craft store, and then with my chalk-o-rama chalk crayons I covered the surface of the pumpkin.

-If you’re crafting with children and want to keep the mess to a minimum I recommend Chunkies Paint Sticks.
-I paired those with Sparkle Watercolor Gel Crayons on a faux white pumpkin, and the end result was beautiful.
+If you’re crafting with children and want to keep the mess to a minimum, I recommend using OOLY’s chunkies paint sticks.
+I then paired those with rainbow sparkle watercolor gel crayons (from OOLY) on a faux white pumpkin, and wow was the end result beautiful!

 Making a melted crayon pumpkin is a fun and unique project to do with kids.

-Start by unwrapping your crayons and cutting them in half.
+First, unwrap your crayons and cut them in half

-Using tacky glue or another glue that is quick drying, glue about 16-20 crayon pieces around the pumpkin.
+Next, use tacky glue or another glue that is quick drying – glue about 16-20 crayon pieces around the pumpkin

-After the glue has dried, use a hair dryer to melt the crayons.
+Lastly, once the glue has dried use a hair dryer to melt the crayons.
 I recommend using a tarp underneath the pumpkin, covered in garbage bags.